Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$: Introduction

-\begin{thm} A four-dimensional indecomposable pseudo-Riemannian symmetric space $G/H$ which satisfies the following conditions is locally isometric to one of the four symmetric spaces $G_{\pm I_{1,1},I_{1,1}}/H$ or $G_{\pm I_2,I_2}/H$ (see Definition \ref{Def:gdd}). \begin{itemize} \item $G$ is the solvable transvection group of $G/H$. \item $G/H$ admits compact Clifford--Klein forms. \end{itemize} Here, two pseudo-Riemannian symmetric spaces are said to be locally isometric if the corresponding symmetric triples are isomorphic (see Definition \ref{Def:hom}). \end{thm}
+Since different groups act on a symmetric space transitively, symmetric spaces can be written as different forms.
+Therefore we can consider Problem~\ref{mainprob} for each group.
+For example, the following two groups act on a symmetric space transitively.

-The transvection group of a pseudo-Riemmanian symmetric space is the closed and connected subgroup of the isometry group generated by the products of two geodesic symmetries.
-The classification of pseudo-Riemannian symmetric spaces is given by their symmetric pair of Lie algebras with respect to their transvection groups.
-For simplicity, we consider the existence problem of compact Clifford--Klein forms for transvection groups.
+\begin{defi}[isometry group, transvection group, \cite{CP}] The {\it isometry group} $\Gi$ of a pseudo-Riemannian symmetric space is the group which consists of all transformations which preserve the pseudo-Riemannian metric on the space.
+The {\it transvection group} $\Gt$ of a pseudo-Riemmanian symmetric space is the closed and connected subgroup of the isometry group generated by the products of two geodesic symmetries. \end{defi}

-Since Kath--Olbrich \cite{OKCK} classified Lorentzian spaces which admit compact Clifford--Klein forms, we discuss the space of signature $(2,2)$.
-Roughly speaking, the spaces of signature $(2,2)$ are parameterized by three real valuables $x,y,z$ up to some equivalence relation (see Section \ref{gddexample}).
-It is divided into four parts according to its property and spaces corresponding to only one part (3) admit compact Clifford--Klein forms (see Figure \ref{fig1} in Section \ref{gddexample}).
+The transvection group $\Gt$ is a normal subgroup of the isometry group $\Gi$.
+Roughly speaking, the transvection group is the ``smallest'' group which acts on the symmetric space transitively.
+For example, \begin{itemize} \item for Euclid space $\R^n$, we have $\Gi=O(n)\ltimes \R^n$ and $\Gt=\R^n$, \item for the sphere $S^n$, we have $\Gi=O(n+1)$ and $\Gt=SO(n+1)$. \end{itemize}

+Problem \ref{mainprob} was studied by Kath--Olbrich (\cite{OKCK}).
+They found a necessary and sufficient condition for the existence of compact Clifford--Klein forms in the case of indecomposable Lorentzian symmetric spaces.
+In this paper, we are interested in Problem \ref{mainprob} for symmetric spaces with signature $(n, 2)$.

+For the first step of the problem, we classify four-dimensional indecomposable symmetric spaces $M$ which admit compact Clifford--Klein forms whose transvection group is solvable.
+Since Kath--Olbrich (\cite{OKCK}) classified Lorentzian spaces which admit compact Clifford--Klein forms, we discuss the space with signature $(2,2)$.

+The indecomposable but reducible pseudo-Riemannian symmetric spaces with signature (2,2) are classified by Kath--Olbrich (\cite{OK}).
+Since a 1-connected pseudo-Riemannian symmetric space $(M,\sigma,g)$ uniquely corresponds to a symmetric triple $(\fg,\sigma,g)$, they classified its symmetric triples.